Bahram III

-Bahram III ascended to the throne vacated by his father following his death in 293.
-Bahram III was considered too weak to rule the kingdom by much of the nobility and many nobles challenged his succession, instead pledging allegiance to his grand-uncle Narseh.
-After reigning for a period of only four months, Bahram III was either captured or more likely killed during a campaign by Narseh who then ascended to the throne in Bahram's place.
+Bahram III ascended to the throne after his father's death in 293.
+Many nobles considered him too weak to rule, instead pledging allegiance to his grand-uncle Narseh.
+After reigning for a period of only four months, Bahram III was either captured or more likely killed during a campaign by Narseh, who took his place as king.

 Name

 His theophoric name "Bahram" is the New Persian form of the Middle Persian Warahrān (also spelled Wahrām), which is derived from the Old Iranian Vṛθragna.
 The Avestan equivalent was Verethragna, the name of the old Iranian god of victory, whilst the Parthian version was *Warθagn.
 The name is transliterated in Greek as Baranes, whilst the Armenian transliteration is Vahagn/Vrām.
 The name is attested in Georgian as Baram and Latin as Vararanes.